MrValentine7777/MonoGameCommunityWiki/docs/Archive/tutorials/garank.md

 }
 ```

-===== Vertices =====
+## Vertices

 In order to create a triangle we’ll need to declare our vertices.
-To do this, we’ll simply create an array to store them in the ''%%Initialize%%'' method.
+To do this, we’ll simply create an array to store them in the <b>`Initialize`</b> method.

 ```csharp
 protected override void Initialize()